Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us008/01.requirements-engineering/Readme.md

 > **Question:** What data should be displayed for each vehicle in the list?
 >
-> **Answer:** The list must clearly identify the vehicles through: plate number, brand, model and the that justified the checkup need.
+> **Answer:** The list must clearly identify the vehicles through: plate number, brand, model and the reason that justified the checkup need.

 ### 1.3.
 Acceptance Criteria